alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 })
 ```

-Then I check if this letter is contained within the solution at all.
+Then, after retrieving the current states, I check if this letter is contained within the solution at all and set the `containMatch` to `true`.
+If the letter isn't contained in the solution at all, I set the `noMatch` to `true`.

 ```typescript
 guess.forEach((letter, index) => {